nikouu/mGBA-http/docs/Roadmap.md

 ## Version 0.10.0

-- Upgrade to .NET 10
+- ✅ Upgrade to .NET 10
 - Explore new AOT options
   - Including swapping out Swashbuckle
+- Return to looking at loadfile and how that needs brackets at the moment to be parsed correctly

 ## Version 1.0.0